A tight budget doesn’t have to mean a life without art. There are some places that you can enjoy works of art absolutely for free.

 - Libraries, coffee shops, performing arts centers, and even civic buildings sometimes host free-to-view art exhibitions.
 They’re usually made up of works by area artists.

-*How to enjoy art almost absolutely for free: Quite a few prominent museums, most notably the Metropolitan Museum of Art in New York, have a “suggested donation” instead of an admission price.
+*How to enjoy art almost absolutely for free: Quite a few prominent museums have a “suggested donation” instead of an admission price.
 Other museums offer “pay what you will” admission on certain nights of the week or month.
 In either case, your donation truly is up to you.
 It can be one dollar or even one penny if you want it to be.
 So you can pay whatever works for you.
 (But please don’t be stingy for the heck of it!)